abhiwand/atk/api-doc/src/main/resources/python/frame/bin_column_equal_width.rst

     drop_frames() method (and others) to fail!
 2)  The num_bins parameter is considered to be the maximum permissible number of bins because the data may dictate fewer bins.
-    With equal depth binning, for example, if the column to be binned has 10 elements with only 2 distinct values and the *num_bins* parameter is greater than 2, then the number of actual number of bins will only be 2.
+    For example, if the column to be binned has 10 elements with only 2 distinct values and the *num_bins* parameter is greater than 2, then the number of actual number of bins will only be 2.
     This is due to a restriction that elements with an identical value must